markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

 -----------------|--------------
 utils.shi        | Main include file.
-Including this file includes all the files listed below. utils_core.shi   | functions for: script exit and status, bash function argument checking, setting text output colo[u]r on command line, echoing to standard error, and a default Usage function. utils_opts	     | functions to make command line option (flag) processing very easy. utils_vb.shi     | Verbose output functionality.
+Including this file includes all the files listed below. utils_core.shi   | functions for: script exit and status, bash function argument checking, setting text output colo[u]r on command line, echoing to standard error, and a default Usage function. utils_pvar		 | functions that enable 'persistent (p)' variables to be stored and used cross process - mainly to enable subprocesses to pass information back to super process (when using $(function) type notation) utils_opts	     | functions to make command line option (flag) processing very easy. utils_vb.shi     | Verbose output functionality.
 The functions here will, if a '-v' is passed as the first argument to a script, output (echo) additional information - e.g. for debug or for additional explanation (see vbecho).
 Provides for output of bash function names as well (see vbfnecho).
 No '-v' flag, no output. utils_fd.shi     | Functions to *check* (exit on error) or *ensure* (create if not present) if directories and files that a scripts expects to be there actually is.
 See function names (create, ensure).
 Also functions to create temp files, search for files, or write output to files.